tim-hub/TiminesSweeper-3D-/README.md

 ~~means the bugs has already be fixed~~

 ###Have Cool Ideas || Find Bugs?
-1. count the near 27 cubes not 6 cubes now
+1. count the near 27 cubes not 6 cubes now to make the game more playable
-2. maybe make cube matrix not a cube but a cuboid
+2. maybe make cube matrix not a cube but a cuboid with 3 rows in z axis

 Contact me, we achieved / fix it together.